tobiaslins/jazz/.changeset/healthy-peas-kick.md

 "jazz-browser-media-images": patch
 ---

-Resolve the promise when the resolutions are processed and makr the package as side-effect free
+Resolve the promise when the resolutions are processed and mark the package as side-effect free